johanngan/pmd-bot/README.md

     - If you need some help, here's a link to the [necessary Lua binaries](https://sourceforge.net/projects/luabinaries/files/5.1.5/Tools%20Executables/lua-5.1.5_Win64_bin.zip/download).
 Extract the archive and copy `lua5.1.dll` and `lua51.dll` into the same directory as your DeSmuME executable file.
 After doing this, you should be able to run Lua scripts on DeSmuME.

 ### Writing a bot
-Most of the botting logic is written in the file [`Agent.lua`](Agent.lua).
-This repository comes with an example bot, but you can change the bot as you see fit.
-You'll mainly be modifying the `Agent:act()` method, which contains the main logic for the bot.
-You might also change `Agent:attackEnemy()`, which holds attack selection logic, but this is really just a helper function; you could instead just cram this logic directly into `Agent:act()`.
-Additionally, if you want to set up state information for your bot, you can do so in `Agent:init()`, which is called only once at startup.
+Bots are defined through the `Agent` class, which is used by the main execution loop in [`main.lua`](main.lua).
+The `Agent:act()` method contains the main logic for the bot.
+This method is called every turn with the current dungeon information, and should take some action each turn in response to the environment.
+If you want to set up state information for your bot, you can do so in `Agent:new()`, which is called only once at instantiation.

+This repository comes with example bots in the [`agent`](agent) directory.
+However, you can modify them or write new ones to suit your needs.
+To write a new bot, create a file that implements the `Agent` class (with `new(state, visible)` and `act(state, visible)` methods).
+To switch out the current bot with another, modify the `require` statement in [`main.lua`](main.lua) to use the file containing the desired bot.

-The bot makes direct use of the following utilities:
+The example bots make direct use of the following utilities:

 - [Dungeon state information](dynamicinfo) is accessed through the _full_ `state` (`stateinfo.state`) and _visible_ `state` (`visibleinfo.state`) objects passed to `Agent:act()`.
 - [Actions in game](actions) are performed using the `actions` module.